BevanSin/azure-nzism/README.md

 To move to a more scalable and audited pattern for managing Azure Policy, utilise a CI/CD pipeline to deploy the policy initiative and manage it as code.
 For more details about policy management as code, please see the Enterprise Policy As Code documentation and code repo https://aka.ms/epac

+## Deployment and Assignment

+There are two methods documented here for manual deployment either through powershell on your local PC, or via the Azure Cloud Shell.
+This allows you to deploy to either a specific Subscription or Management Group for targeted assignment of a resource within that scope.
+This is useful for testing or tightly scoped deployments in small environments.

+In larger environments, it would be recommended to wrap this initiative into an automated solution from your own git repo via a pipeline to ensure quality control and audit capabilities.

 ## Prerequisites
 To install the NZISM Restricted Policy Initiative, you will need: